AtlasOfLivingAustralia/ala-name-matching-2/doc/network.md

 A property is a URI and a value.
 The following properties are recognised by the network compiler.
-These are all boolean values at present but the model allows for further properties of any type.
+Most properties are boolean values but the model allows for further properties of any type.

 * `http://id.ala.org.au/bayesian/1.0/weight` This observable provides the classifier weight.